4.1 Flatland and Spaceland

 4.4.2.1 Comparing solutions

-One way is to view them side by side as shown in Figure 4.23.
-To an initial glance, the t-SNE solution looks like a rotated version of the PCA solution.
+One way is to view them side by side as shown in Figure 4.25.
+To an initial glance, the t-SNE solution looks like a rotated version of the PCA solution, but there are differences in the shapes of the clusters as well.

 Another way to compare these two views is to animate the transition from the PCA to the t-SNE representation by a series of smooth interpolated views.
 This is a more generally useful visualization technique, so it is useful to spell out the details.